overmet15/WKUIAdditions/README.md

 Done!

 ## Note
-This mod does not affect the gameplay logic in any way, but its not confirmed that its allowed in speedruns.
+This nor any other mod is allowed in WK speedrunning.